CATEGORIES

 By implementing a customer data platform (CDP) and providing a single, secure portal to access your customer data, your potential attack surface is greatly reduced.
 A CDP should provide the tools you need to implement your data access management plan with reduced technical overhead.

-Data access control and customer data platforms
+Data access control in data platforms and cloud environments

 CDPs process data from multiple sources and make it available in a centralized location.
 This data, by its nature, will include sensitive personally identifiable information that must be handled carefully to ensure customer confidence and regulatory compliance.